manassaloi/manassaloi.github.io/_posts/2016-02-21-lean-from-the-trenches-henrik-kniberg.markdown

 Figure out consequences of a problem.
 Check your goal.
 See if problem conflicts with goal.
 What is actually the real problem.
 For this go upward

 To figure out root go down ward.
-Use 5 why's
+Use 5 why's.

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)